-Description: This short (out and back - 3 miles round trip) trail runs along the Youghiogheny River upstream from Friendsville, MD.
-It follows an 1890s era railbed to an old logging community called Kendall (originally Krug).
-Little remains of the town of Kendall but in its heyday this busy mining and lumber town was the southern terminus of the Confluence & Oakland Railroad and the beginning of the Krug Lumber Railroad that had narrow guage rail lines extending throughout the river valley.
+The scenery along the trail is beautiful as it follows an 1890s era railbed to an old logging community called Kendall (originally Krug).
+Little remains of the town of Kendall but in its heyday this busy mining and lumber town was the southern terminus of the Confluence & Oakland Railroad and the beginning of the Krug Lumber Railroad that had narrow gauge rail lines extending throughout the river valley.

 Get directions to trailhead on Google Maps